 Death on impact.

 Gardner Police Detective Lieutenant Gerald Poirier has noted that the crash site is "essentially in Wilber's backyard" with their home just over a mile away.
-And Poirier, who was on duty the evening of the crash, also doesn't recall any toothless woman as described by Renier from 23-25 years ago.
-He also doesn't know of an old abandoned combination gas station and dry goods store at the bottom of a winding road down the mountainside near the crash site (all descriptions used by Renier in her book).
+And Poirier, who was on duty the evening of the crash, also doesn't recall any toothless woman as described by Renier.
+He also doesn't know of an old abandoned combination gas station and dry goods store at the bottom of a winding road down the mountainside near the crash site (all descriptions used by Renier in her book titled A Mind For Murder.

 In 2006 before her live Las Vegas audience "super psychic" Noreen Renier enhanced her make-believe visions further.
 She claimed that it was search members on the ground that found the gas station "and the dogs came out on them!"